faheemahmed24/MultiTools/README.md

 ## Contributing & Development Notes

-- See `docs/ARCHITECTURE.md` for runtime considerations, environment variables, and deployment hints.
+- See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for runtime considerations, environment variables, and deployment hints.
 - Tests and CI: The project includes a GitHub Actions workflow that builds the app and checks that compiled `dist/` files do not reference `.tsx`.

 ---

-If you need a marketing-friendly overview or metadata for app stores, see `README_EXTENDED.md`.
+If you need a marketing-friendly overview or metadata for app stores, see [`README_EXTENDED.md`](README_EXTENDED.md).
-   - Export to Sheets (CSV) with preview and cleanup.

-   - Persistent local-first history scoped per user.